Currently Enrolling Trials

 Voxzogo (vosoritide) is a C type natriuretic peptide (CNP) analog.

-Voxzogo is specifically indicated to increase linear growth in pediatric patients with achondroplasia who are 5 years of age and older with open epiphyses.
+Voxzogo is specifically indicated to increase linear growth in pediatric patients with achondroplasia of all ages with open epiphyses.

 Voxzogo is supplied as an injection for subcutaneous use.

 To reduce the risk of low blood pressure and its associated signs and symptoms, instruct the caregiver and patient that the patient should 1) have adequate food intake prior to Voxzogo administration, and 2) drink approximately 240-300 mL of fluid in the hour prior to Voxzogo administration.